 The main beef I hear about cohousing is about the price of the homes.
 I agree and have been talking to anyone who’ll listen to me about how to lower the cost of cohousing through retrofit options.

 There are plenty of vacant buildings sitting empty around the country, now that storefronts of all sizes are becoming obsolete in favor of on-line retail and pop-up stores.
+The COVID-19 lockdowns are likely to force even more of them out of business.

 Do you want to get up off the couch and help solve the affordable housing issue?
 It doesn’t matter where you live, because housing affordability is an issue everywhere.